 Investing in our future

-This masterplan, designed to support our new purpose and strategy, and built on the legacy of those who have come before, will ensure that Wellington emerges from recent challenges stronger than ever and remains the most inspiring and interesting place in the country to live, work and learn.
+This masterplan, designed to support our purpose and strategy, and built on the legacy of those who have come before, will ensure that Wellington emerges from recent challenges stronger than ever and remains the most inspiring and interesting place in the country to live, work and learn.

 'Exciting times lie ahead for the brilliant Wellington College.'